 The UK government is committed to levelling up across the whole of the United Kingdom to ensure that no community is left behind, particularly as we recover from the COVID-19 pandemic.

 That is why we are now making the biggest changes to the way we support local economic growth in a decade, in order to regenerate our town centres and high streets, support individuals into employment, improve local transport links and invest in local culture, while giving communities a stronger voice to take over cherished local assets that might otherwise be lost.

 This will involve the UK government decentralising power and working more directly with local partners and communities across England, Wales, Scotland and Northern Ireland, who are best placed to understand the needs of their local areas and more closely aligned to the local economic geographies to deliver quickly on the ground.

-To support these objectives, the UK government has launched three new investment programmes to support communities right across the country.
+To support these objectives, the UK government has launched four new investment programmes to support communities right across the country.
 All share common challenges and opportunities, which the UK government is determined to address in collaboration with local partners.
-These new investment programmes are:
+These investment programmes are:

 The UK Community Renewal Fund